Holman K. Wheeler: Northend

 William Wheelwright Northend was born in 1857 in Salem to later Massachusetts State Senator William Dummer Northend.
 He was the younger brother to Mary Harrod Northend.
 Originally intending to practice law, he graduated from Bowdoin College in 1880.
 Turning to architecture, he worked for Hartwell & Richardson and Cobb & Frost.
 He then attended M. I. T. for a year before studying in Paris.
 Prior to establishing a firm with Wheeler, he had opened an office in Salem.
 After the firm's dissolution, he practiced alone for a year before his death in 1894.
 He was the architect of Swampscott's Phillips High School, opened in 1894 and demolished c.2018.
 (Sources disagree on whether Northend or Wheeler was the architect.)

 Betton

 Charles Louis Betton was born in 1870, and died in 1934 in Lynn.
 After leaving Wheeler, Betton established his own office.
 He designed the Pickering School in 1916 on Conomo Ave, Lynn.
 He also did extensive industrial work.

 Johnson

-The identity of Johnson is currently unknown.
+Leonard P. Johnson was a consulting architect for Willett, Sears and Company until January 1, 1914, when he took over the office of George A. Cornet in Lynn after Cornet was elected the city's commissioner of public property.
+By 1923, he was an architect and construction engineer for the American Woolen Company and had moved to the company's Shawsheen Village.
+He was also an architect for Coolidge Shepley Bulfinch and Abbott and did residential work in Andover, Massachusetts.
+He died on March 8, 1967, at the Masonic Home in Charlton, Massachusetts, at the age of 89.